Vanilla-OS/website/index.md

             <h2>Choice.</h2>
             <p>Your system, your choices.</p>
             <p>Vanilla OS is an operating system that respects your choices, you are in control, always.</p>
-            <p>At the first start you can choose which package format to use in Vanilla OS (Flatpak, Snap, Appimage ..), you choose and Vanilla OS will take care of the rest, putting you in the situation to start without problems.</p>
+            <p>At the first start you can choose which package format to use in Vanilla OS (Flatpak, Nix, Appimage ..), you choose and Vanilla OS will take care of the rest, putting you in the situation to start without problems.</p>
         </div>
         <div class="hero-image" data-scroll>
             <img class="animate-on-scroll" data-animation="fadeInRight" src="/assets/images/home-pkgs.png" alt="" />